simplejson/simplejson/index.rst

    will be sorted by key; this is useful for regression tests to ensure that JSON serializations can be compared on a day-to-day basis.

+   .. versionchanged:: 3.0.0
+      Sorting now happens after the keys have been coerced to strings, to avoid comparison of heterogeneously typed objects (since this does not work in Python 3.3+)

    If *item_sort_key* is a callable (not the default), then the output of dictionaries will be sorted with it.
 The callable will be used like this:
    ``sorted(dct.items(), key=item_sort_key)``.
 This option takes precedence